RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Results

 \subsubsection{Comparison as an Unsupervised learning method}

 The parameter values used for real-life datasets are given in Table \ref{tabParamReal}.
 Since $\mathtt{ReuseAllSeeds}$ is set to $\mathtt{TRUE}$, the value of $\mathtt{ReuseSeedSim}$ is not important.
 For Magic dataset, we use the large dataset method to find related dense sets while for Ionosphere and Breast Cancer datasets results are reported using the small dataset procedure.
-For Breast Cancer dataset with 683 observations, we have also performed experiments with the large dataset method and obtained accuracy 0.9414 and G-scores of 2 classes 0.95 and 0.99.
+For Breast Cancer dataset with 683 observations, we have also performed experiments with the large dataset method and obtained an accuracy 0.9414 and G-scores of 2 classes 0.95 and 0.99.
 Thus, for datasets of this size, either method gives good results.

 To see whether bicluster detected by the proposed algorithm corresponds to the meaningful structure in data, we check if one of the biclusters detected corresponds to one of the known classes in data or not.
 Each of the datasets used contains two classes.
-For each observation, the membership value corresponding to a bicluster is 1 if it is included in the bicluster and 0 otherwise.
+For each observation, the membership value corresponding to a bicluster is 1 if it is included in the said bicluster and 0, otherwise.
 Since in each dataset observations belong to two classes, the class label can also be named as 0 and 1.
 For each bicluster, the number of matches between bicluster membership and the class label is calculated as below:

-where $Biclu\_mem$ denotes the bicluster membership, $O$ denotes the set of observations in entire dataset and $Class$ denotes the class label. $XNOR$ and $XOR$ are the logical operators and $length()$ denotes the size of $O$.
-For the match with the best accuracy, precision, recall \cite{FawcettROCPRL} and G-score are also reported (G-score is the geometric mean of precision and recall) for both the classes.
+where $Bi\_mem$ denotes the bicluster membership, $O$ denotes the set of observations in entire dataset and $Class$ denotes the class label. $XNOR$ and $XOR$ are the logical operators and $length()$ denotes the size of $O$.
+For the bicluster obtaining the best accuracy according to equation \ref{eqClumatch}, precision, recall and G-score are also reported for both the classes.
 It is seen that the proposed method yields the best accuracy for all the three datasets used for investigation.
 Though other methods attain better precision or recall in some cases, the proposed method attains better G-score in all the cases.
+For UniBic it is seen that best accuracy is obtained when all the observations are assigned to a bicluster, therefore precision and recall is reported only for one class and the other column is marked with an asterix (*).
 For better visualization, accuracies obtained by different methods are presented in Figure \ref{barClus} as bar graphs.